ktekinay/XOJO-Redis/README.md

 - Added `Redis_MTC.StartMonitor` for Monitor mode.
 - `RedisServer_MTC.Kill` is less fragile.
 - `Scan` variants will take an optional scan count.
+- `Disconnect` will flush the TCP buffer first.

 **1.1.1** (Jun.
 3, 2018)